youngjun0627/backend.ai-agent/README.md

 ### Linting

 We use `flake8` and `mypy` to statically check our code styles and type consistency.
-Enable those linters in your favoriate IDE or editor.
+Enable those linters in your favorite IDE or editor.

 ### Halfstack (single-node development & testing)